 If you want to experience an even more laxative effect from your apples, stew them before you eat them.
 Slice them, add them to a little boiling water, and sprinkle with cinnamon and raisins.
 If you’re super dry, add a little butter, ghee or coconut oil.
 Cover and simmer for a few minutes, then kill the heat allow them to rest for a few minutes.
 Then enjoy!

 Soups + Kitchari

-No matter how simple or fancy we get – the concept, the craving is the same.
+No matter how simple or fancy we get, the concept (the craving) is the same.
 One pot meals are the name of the game.
-The massive fiber in the veggie based soups and stews grounds, nourishes and lubricates.
+The massive fiber in the veggie based soups and stews grounds, nourishes, and lubricates our bodies and systems.

-When you make a one pot meal you end up with a pot of food.
+When you make a one pot meal, you end up with a pot of food.
 You end up with excess, with largess.
-Your know you’re in the SPirit of Autumn when your desire to share, not hoard, seeps out of your pores.
+You know you’re in the Spirit of Autumn when your desire to share, not hoard, seeps out of your pores.
 You invite someone in for your soup.
 You eat it 2-3 times a day.
 Nourishing yourself has never been so easy.

 Make one pot meals a habit this time of year.
-You’ll feel better.
-You’ll lose excess weight.
-You’ll have more energy.
-You’ll have more time.
-You’ll have more joy.
-And you’ll have more ease.
+You’ll feel better, lose excess weight, and have more energy.
+You’ll even have more time, more joy, and more ease.
 What else do you want, sista?